stackable-sh/cqlalchemy/README.md

 =========
 Apart from a powerful, configurable, expressive object non-relational mapper, a rich set of data descriptors which provide coercion, validation, and serialization for common usecases; Cqlalchemy also ships with production ready batteries for:

-1. Python Data Modeling & Descriptors for Tables, Counters, Lists, Map, Tuples, and every supported CQL native type.
+1. Entity object mapping with intuitive and rich query functionality.
+2. Robust library for common descriptors, including collections (List, Map, Set)
-2. The Expando Pattern - dynamically expandable, fast and queryable models for wide rows.
+3. Expando : A dynamically expandable, fast, durable and queryable Entity for wide rows.
+4. Vector : durable ordered Vector|List|Stack object for C*, which supports LIFO (Stack) or FIFO (Queue) access semantics
+5. Block : A durable, queryable unordered Set for C*
+6. Counter : High Level Abstraction for C* backed durable Counter objects.
-3. Infinite historical model versioning, revision, & point-in-time restore (like Papertrail/Rails, Continuum/SQLAlchemy)
+7. Versioning : Infinite historical change tracking, revision, & point-in-time restore (see Papertrail/Rails, Continuum/SQLAlchemy)
-4. A fast, performant, durable and always-hot cache built on Cassandra, which solves your in-memory caching needs.
+8. Cache : A fast, performant, durable and always-hot cache built on Cassandra, which solves your in-memory caching needs.
-5. Safe, and reversible schema and data migrations.
+9. Schema & Data Migrations: Safe, and reversible schema and data migrations.
+10. Fast, safe and easy JSON serialization/deserialization of Entity objects.

-Normally, you would add these features to your stack by using different, and often discordant libraries (with no support for Apache Cassandra), and adding other datastores (Redis, RabbitMQ) to your infrastructure.
-CqlAlchemy allows you to standardize on Apache Cassandra to improve the performance of your app, and save overall cloud infrastructure costs - while keeping things simple for your engineering team.
+CqlAlchemy allows your engineering team to standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worring about all the nuts and bolts of Cassandra.

 You can learn more about how to use CqlAlchemy by visiting the documentation.